Rev. Dr. John Ranieri

 My roots at Seton Hall go very deep: my father was an alumnus, and so were all my uncles.
 I have been involved in all sorts of activities at Seton Hall over the years.
 Beyond teaching a number of courses in Religious Studies, I have taught the IDIS 1501 Peoples and Cultures of America course, several versions of Freshman Seminars, and both the Classical Cultures and Medieval Cultures colloquia in the Honors Program.
 I have been adviser to several student organizations over the years; at present I am faculty adviser to the New Jersey Phi Beta chapter of Phi Kappa Theta fraternity (since 1973), and to FLASH, the Filipino student organization.

-Director, Italian Studies Program
+Associate Director, Honors Program

 Dr. Frederick J. Booth